scc-digitalhub/sdk-docs/docs/reference/runtimes/modelserve.md

 # ModelServe runtime

-The **ModelServe runtime** allows you to deploy ML models on Kubernetes or locally.
+The ModelServe runtime allows you to deploy ML models on Kubernetes or locally.

 ## Prerequisites

-Python version and libraries:
+Supported Python version and required package:

 - `python >= 3.9, <3.13`
 - `digitalhub-runtime-modelserve`

-The package is available on PyPI:
+Install from PyPI:

 ```bash
 python -m pip install digitalhub-runtime-modelserve